jljorro/bgg-dataset/README.md

   - FM
   - DeepFM

-### Folders
+## Folders

-- data: data corresponding to the dataset described in the paper, divided in ratings, continuous, and discrete, the last two with the context extracted either from metadata or reviews
+- `data`: data corresponding to the dataset described in the paper, divided in ratings, continuous, and discrete, the last two with the context extracted either from metadata or reviews
-- elliot: configuration files and code to use with Elliot
+- `elliot`: configuration files and code to use with Elliot
-- evaluation: scripts to evaluate the models
+- `evaluation`: scripts to evaluate the models
-- prefiltering: new implemented prefiltering methods
+- `prefiltering`: new implemented prefiltering methods
-- recbole: configuration files and code to use with RecBole
+- `recbole`: configuration files and code to use with RecBole

+> [!IMPORTANT]
+> Before running any experiments, make sure to extract the datasets.
+> To do this, execute the provided script:
+> ```bash
+> bash unzip_datasets.sh
+> ```
+> This will decompress all necessary dataset files into their corresponding directories.

-### Elliot Experiments
+## Elliot Experiments

 The Elliot framework is used for implementing general recommendation algorithms.

-#### Step 1: Hyperparameter Tuning
+### Step 1: Hyperparameter Tuning

 First, execute all scripts in the `elliot/hypertune` folder to find the best hyperparameters for each model: